api3dao/airnode/packages/admin/README.md

 // First obtain the contract instance on target chain const airnodeRrp = await getAirnodeRrpWithSigner(mnemonic, derivationPath, providerUrl, airnodeRrpAddress);
-// Pass the contract instance as the first argument the the SDK function const requesterIndex = await createRequester(airnodeRrp, requesterAdmin);
+// Pass the contract instance as the first argument to the SDK function const requesterIndex = await createRequester(airnodeRrp, requesterAdmin);
 ```